esolidar/back-end-developer-position-braga-portugal/README.md

 ## We will appreciate
 - Good understanding of English (written and spoken);
+- Experience in Microservices.
 - Experience in Javascript Server / Client-side (NodeJS / React / Vue / Jquery) frameworks.
 - Some knowledge to build and run Docker containers;
 - Some knowledge with AWS Amazon Cloud.

 ## What do we offer?
-- Full-time position, working from our facilities in the city of Braga;
+- Full-time position remote;
 - Salary adequate to experience and quality of work;
 - Flexible schedule and partial remote days available;
 - Above-average food allowance;